Binney/story-a-week/netlify/functions/server/stories/husbands.md

 Vic got the message.
 He ducked before they’d finished packing up, figuring they wouldn’t miss him, and set off home.
 He’d had enough of the company of men for one day.
 They talked a lot and never listened to each other.
 The only person he wanted to see or talk to right now was Esmerelda.

 Vic’s house was on Jackalope Lane, up the hill from the town hall.
-As he climbed the Yellow Brother started to set in the sky and bathed the town in a happy golden glow, all the way from the port to the treeline.
+As he climbed, the Yellow Brother started to set in the sky and bathed the town in a happy golden glow, all the way from the port to the treeline.
 The comms tower blinked sleepily.
 Vic stopped for a moment to watch the purple shadow of True Peak slant across the valley.
 Over in the west there was a dust storm coming, but it wouldn’t be here for a few hours at least.
 He reached the house and swiped the lock to open the door.

 He ducked under the lintel and smiled to behold her.
 All the way up one wall she extended: her creaking gears and pneumatic tubes vanishing into the house, well, her house, she was the house.
 Her status indicator lights glittered green and yellow – oh, her thermal sink was on orange, he’d need to look at that.
 Her discretion cover was neatly arrayed over her sex vent since the last time he’d been minded to use her.
 In her dispensary unit was a gleaming, freshly-made meal of soya hash with yeast sprinkled on top just the way he liked it, the way he’d programmed her to make it.
 Vic beamed to see his son – his son! – floating in the amniotic vat at her aft wall, now almost the size of a honeydew melon, with his little face screwed up against the sight and sound of her.
 At the centre of it all her core user interface glittered.
 Her terminal flashed a prompt, ticking, waiting for his input, for her beloved husband to command her.